Macabresoft/GuitarTuner/README.md

 * Change audio input devices
 * See exact frequency of current audio input
 * Indicator shows when a note is flat or sharp

+# Algorithm

+Uses an Average Magnitude Difference Function to determine the frequency from a set of samples.